 It is reasonably possible that the reinsurer may realize a significant loss from the transaction.

+The conditions are independent and the ability to meet one does not mean that the other has been met.
+A substantive demonstration that both conditions have been met is required to transfer risk.

+The reference in paragraph 13.a. acknowledges that a ceding entity may reinsure only part of the risks associated with the underlying contracts.
+For example, a proportionate share of all risks or only specified risks may be reinsured.
+The conditions for reinsurance accounting are evaluated in relation to the reinsured portions of the underlying insurance contracts, rather than all aspects of those contracts.

+The word “timely” is used in paragraph 12 in the ordinary temporal sense to refer to the length of time between payment of the underlying reinsured claims and reimbursement by the reinsurer.
+While the test for reasonable possibility of significant loss to the reinsurer provides for a present-value-based assessment of the economic characteristics of the reinsurance contract, the concept of timely reimbursement relates to the transfer of insurance risk (the condition in paragraph 13.a.), not the reasonable possibility of significant loss (the condition in paragraph 13.b.).
+Accordingly, timely reimbursement shall be evaluated based solely on the length of time between payment of the underlying reinsured claims and reimbursement by the reinsurer.

-.A reinsurer shall not have assumed significant insurance risk under the reinsured contracts if the probability of a significant variation in either the amount or timing of payments by the reinsurer is remote.
+Whether underwriting risk has transferred to the reinsurer depends on how much uncertainty about the ultimate amount of net cash flows from premiums, commissions, claims, and claim settlement expenses paid under a contract has been transferred to the reinsurer.
+A reinsurer shall not have assumed significant insurance risk under the reinsured contracts if the probability of a significant variation in either the amount or timing of payments by the reinsurer is remote.
 Implicit in this condition is the requirement that both the amount and timing of the reinsurer’s payments depend on and directly vary with the amount and timing of claims settled by the ceding entity.
+Accordingly, the significance of the amount of underwriting risk transferred shall be evaluated in relation to the ceding entity’s claims payments.
 Contractual provisions that delay timely reimbursement to the ceding entity prevent this condition from being met.

 The ceding entity’s evaluation of whether it is reasonably possible for a reinsurer to realize a significant loss from the transaction shall be based on the present value of all cash flows between the ceding and assuming companies under reasonably possible outcomes, without regard to how the individual cash flows are described or characterized.
 An outcome is reasonably possible if its probability is more than remote.
 The same interest rate shall be used to compute the present value of cash flows for each reasonably possible outcome tested.
 A constant interest rate shall be used in determining those present values because the possibility of investment income varying from expectations is not an element of insurance risk.
 Judgment is required to identify a reasonable and appropriate interest rate.
+To be reasonable and appropriate, that interest rate shall reflect both of the following: